Manipulations and Takedowns

-There exist situations requiring action, but where striking is unjustified or immoral -- like when teachers break up a schoolyard fight.
-Likewise, you have a moral imperative to stop an intoxicated, mentally ill, or suicidal person who intends to harm themselves or others.
+There exist situations where action is required, but striking people is unjustified or immoral (e.g., teachers breaking up a schoolyard fight).
+Likewise, you have a moral imperative to stop intoxicated, mentally ill, or suicidal people from harming themselves or others.
 Manipulations and takedowns can resolve situations that require action, but not violence; these are the techniques to use against the people you love.
 Within Goshin-Justsu, we refer to all of these non-striking techniques as aikijutsu.
-Our aikijutusu is a crime-of-convenience catch-all term; is not descended from any one aikijutsu lineage.
+Please note that our use of the term "aikijutusu" is a just a crime-of-convenience catch-all term; our art is not descended from any aikijutsu lineage.

-A brief overview of the theory and applications of takedowns, manipulations are provided below.
+A brief overview of the theory and applications of manipulations and takedowns are provided below.
 For more information, we encourage you to cross-train in the arts of jūdō, aikidō, and jūjutsu / jui-jitsu.

 We will use the following manipulations and takedowns in our lessons.
 Do not attempt these techniques unless you know how to breakfall.